By Rachel Lankester, Founder Magnificent Midlife

 So I’m just putting that out there first!
 But here are others I really, really recommend.
 They’re not necessarily about midlife or even about women, but if you’re anything like me, which means curious, multi-passionate and just hungry to learn about anything and everything, these are almost as magnificent as mine!

 These two are guaranteed to put a smile on my face.
-I love both these BBC broadcasters and putting them together is a stroke of genius.
+I love both these two broadcasters and putting them together was a stroke of genius.
 Prepare to giggle out loud and be very well entertained by two magnificent midlife women.
 They’ve now moved from a radio show at the BBC over to Times Radio where they are Off Air With Jane And Fi.

 If you’ve ever wondered if your best years are behind you and are unsure of how to do things differently in the second half of your life, this is the podcast for you.
 Two New York psychotherapists pick apart the narratives we wrap ourselves up in and share stories of women twisting their plots at every opportunity.
 Full of practical tips for the older woman and demonstrating that anything is possible when it comes to personal development – at any age.

 Okay this one is a little out of left field, but when I need a really good laugh, this is the podcast I turn to.
 Admittedly it does get ruder and ruder as time goes on.
 So if you’re of a sensitive disposition, I wouldn’t recommend this one.
 But if you’re able to put any and all sensitivities to one side, there is nothing funnier than Chris and Rosie Ramsay prattling on together in their kitchen about life, the universe and revolting things and people.
 You’re pretty much guaranteed a laughter-filled podcast episode.
 But don’t say I didn’t warn you!
 This has now turned into live event and TV shows – such is the power of a good podcast!

 This one has absolutely nothing to do with midlife and not that often women either.
 But it’s the first podcast I ever listened to and I learnt so much from it.
 I’ve discovered many new writers, ideas and other interesting people through listening to it.
 Stoicism for example!
 And he’s interviewed Brené Brown too.
 Tim’s podcasts are very long and I got into the habit of listening to them at 1.5x speed.
 Currently I’m listening to them at normal speed but if you want to get through lots of ideas in a shorter time period, try speeding him up.

-I’ve put these two in joint position at #10.
+I’ve put these two in joint position at #12.
 I can’t really choose between them and they’re both fantastic.
 How to Own the Room is by Viv Groskop and How to Fail is by Elizabeth Day.
 Both these podcasts grew out of books their hosts have written.
-I love the style of these interviewers and they are such powerful women, it’s a delight to listen to them interview other fascinating individuals.
-Elizabeth Day has been doing some wonderful pandemic podcasts which I’ve found really useful.
+I love the presentation style of these real interview experts who are each a best-selling author too.
+It’s a delight to listen to them interview other fascinating individuals with riveting personal stories.
+Elizabeth Day did some wonderful pandemic podcasts which I found really useful.
 Both these podcast feature straight talk with their fascinating guests.

 There are many more podcasts I could include.
 So here are some more popular podcasts for older women for your listening delight:

-Midlife A-Go-Go, Yogi M.D., Latter Day Lesbian, Your Empty Nest Coach, Your Next Chapter, Out of the Bubble, She Means Business, Teenage Kicks, The Broad Experience, The Front Row Podcast For Entrepreneurs, The Guilty Feminist, Hot Flashes and Cool Topics, Work Like A Woman.
+Midlife A-Go-Go, Your Empty Nest Coach, Your Next Chapter, Liberté – Free to Be, She Means Business, Teenage Kicks, The Broad Experience, The Guilty Feminist, Hot Flashes and Cool Topics, Work Like A Woman.

 And don’t forget the best one ever: Magnificent Midlife Podcast celebrating older women and talking all things midlife!